 Just because asbestos was banned in Canada in the late 70’s, doesn’t mean that its threat has gone.
 Companies were allowed to use up existing stock of asbestos-containing building materials, and it was used in hundreds of building materials or finishes.
 Many of these asbestos-containing materials are still in the building, sometimes under or behind more current upgrades.
 We have found it in buildings built in the early to mid-1980’s well after the ban in the 70’s.

 Myth 3: Buildings built after 1980 don’t contain any remnants of asbestos.

 Just because a building has been renovated or built after the ban in the 1970’s, do not assume that there is no asbestos-containing building materials or finishes in it.
 Asbestos-containing building materials have been used since the 1940’s.
 If the building materials or finishes are in excellent condition, there is minimal risk of exposure.
 However, the day will come when you will want, or have to, make upgrades or changes to the building.
 Now you are faced with the health risks, unexpected financial expenditures, and delays in your project.

 An asbestos abatement can be expensive and time-consuming, but you, your family and coworkers are worth the expense and hassle of hiring an environmental consultant to take samples and verify whether there are any asbestos-containing materials in your building.
 Then, if needed, hire a professional abatement company to remove the asbestos-containing elements and a third party consultant to verify their work.

-As the best asbestos and mold removal company in Edmonton, AB, at Advanced Remediation Solutions, we can not only help you to steer clear of these myths but prevent any further exposure to asbestos.
-We are specialists in hazardous material removal and have the expertise, experience, and equipment to assess and remediate not only the major contaminants of mold and asbestos but also PCBs, animal feces, mercury and other hazardous materials.
+As the best asbestos and mould removal company in Edmonton, AB, at Advanced Remediation Solutions, we can not only help you to steer clear of these myths but prevent any further exposure to asbestos.
+We are specialists in hazardous material removal and have the expertise, experience, and equipment to assess and remediate not only the major contaminants of mould and asbestos but also PCBs, animal feces, mercury and other hazardous materials.